-Australian Shepherds are the quintessential cowboy dog and often live healthy active lives for 12 to 15 years.
-Aussies also have a reputation for avoiding a list of bone, fur, and skin ailments that frequently affect other breeds.
+Australian Shepherds, the prototypical cowboy dog, often lead healthy, active lives for 12 to 15 years.
+These Aussies also have a reputation for dodging a list of bone, fur, and skin ailments that commonly affect other breeds.

 4. CARDIGAN WELSH CORGI

-The Cardigan Welsh Corgi is the tailed cousin to the Pembroke Welsh Corgi.
-While both breeds are relatively healthy when compared to others, we give the edge to the Cardigans.
-The Cardigan Welsh Corgi has a slightly longer life expectancy with most living between 12 to 15 years.
+The Cardigan Welsh Corgi, tailed cousin to the Pembroke Welsh Corgi, ranks among the healthiest dog breeds.
+While both breeds are generally healthy compared to others, the Cardigans get the upper hand.
+The Cardigan Welsh Corgi has a slightly longer life expectancy, with most living between 12 to 15 years.